monkdbofficial/monk-documentation/documentation/vector/05_Vector_with_MonkDB.md

 - We then insert documents using LangChain and ensure duplicates are not inserted by passing `ON CONFLICT DO UPDATE` argument to the SQL statement.
 - Search using LangChain
 - Initialize LangChain vector store.
 This creates a MonkDB vector store and inserts sample documents.
-- Retrieves similar documents using LangChain.
+- Retrieves similar documents using LangChain's retrieval mechanism.

 A user will receive a below output upon executing the [vector script](vector_ops.py).